 Think about rebalancing.
 This mainly pertains to people who manage their own retirement investments and has to do with maintaining your target asset allocation percentages in your portfolio.
 Notice that I didn’t say “rebalance once a quarter, or each year, or every other year.”
 That’s because there is no one-size-fits-all rule of thumb.
 Some recommend rebalancing regularly and some not at all.
 This is too broad a subject to address here, so it’s probably something to research on your own or discuss with your financial adviser.

 Reevaluate any life insurance policies.
 In all likelihood, you have some outstanding life insurance policies.
 Now is a good time to reevaluate your need for them.
 You may have reached a point in your life where you are essentially self-insured (self-insured in the sense that you are no longer dependent on your ability to work to provide the income your surviving spouse or dependents would need to live on) and therefore don’t really need insurance any longer.
 If that’s the case, deciding what to do with these policies can be a little complex, so I strongly suggest that you check with your financial advisor and/or insurance representative before making any decisions.
 In most cases, Term Life policies can simply be terminated, but more complex Whole or Universal Life policies will present more complexities.
-If you have held them a long time, they may have accumulated a cash value which could help you in retirement.
+If you have held them a long time, they may have accumulated a cash value that could help you in retirement.

 Stay out of debt.
 Minimize the amount of debt that you carry, especially high-interest debt, such as credit card debt.
 If you do carry such debt, make a plan to aggressively pay it off.
 If you don’t go after your debt right away, it could end up weighing you down for the rest of your life.